heresiarch/esp32-wifi-eth-gateway/README.md

 - Hardware pin mappings for the SPI Ethernet module are configured in `menuconfig` or in the ethernet component source — check `managed_components/espressif__w5500/` for driver-specific settings.

 ## Wiring (ESP32 → W5500)
-Below are the SPI pin assignments used in this project (taken from `sdkconfig`).
+Below are the SPI pin assignments used in this project.

 - SCLK: GPIO4  (`CONFIG_ETHERNET_SPI_SCLK_GPIO=4`)
 - MOSI: GPIO5  (`CONFIG_ETHERNET_SPI_MOSI_GPIO=5`)